 Welcome to Year 1

-In Y1 we're a fantastic team, Mrs Kirkham, Mrs Reed and a fantastic group of enthusiastic children.
+Welcome to Y1, it's a crazy start of this academic we're in the middle of a global pandemic, and can see no light at the end of the tunnel.
+However, our year 1 classroom has a fantastic team, Mrs Kirkham, Mrs Reed and a fantastic group of enthusiastic children.
 I'll keep you up-to-date with activities and events on the website and our school Twitter @brindlegregson

 I encourage all my parents to come and chat, before or after school, about any issues or questions you may have.
 However if it is urgent and needs prompt action, please get in touch with Mrs Wilkinson in the office.